ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 **implementation details**

-Please note that you can fit only so much bits of information into Morton code as [UInt64](../../sql-reference/data-types/int-uint.md) has.
+Please note that you can fit only so many bits of information into Morton code as [UInt64](../../sql-reference/data-types/int-uint.md) has.
 Two arguments will have a range of maximum 2^32 (64/2) each, three arguments a range of max 2^21 (64/3) each and so on.
 All overflow will be clamped to zero.

 ## mortonDecode